kimk333/COVID-19-Deep-Reinforcement-Learning-Algorithm-for-Case-Prediction/README.md

     - The file_name is the name of your CSV file, the window_size is the amount of data/steps for the agent to gain its experience from, and the episode_count is the number of episodes to train the agent.
 An episode terminates once the terminal state is reached.
 A good model should be trained for at least 1000-3000 episodes or until there is no longer any improvement.
 Here, I used window_size=7 to reflect a week.
 - eval.py - Once the model has been trained depending on new data, you will be able to test the model for the current policy saved; you can accordingly evaluate the credibility of the model.
 This code will have to be debugged according to the algorithm used.

-The Colab can also be found here (may not be fully updated): https://colab.research.google.com/drive/1cwLCqRVvdGpX41jlN7RjwVWJYMYND1xk?usp=sharing.